YogiOnBioinformatics/Maternal-to-Zygotic-Transition-in-Xenopus-laevis/README.md

 **Files**

-`Maternal to Zygotic Transition in Xenopus Laevis.pdf`
+:open_file_folder: `Publication/Maternal to Zygotic Transition in Xenopus Laevis.pdf`

 Final research paper which includes background, methods, figures and explanation.

+:open_file_folder: `Publication/Supplementary Documentation.pdf`

+File containing all the **Bash and R** commands used to pull meaningful insight from the NGS data.

-`Research Presentation.pptx`
+:open_file_folder: `Presentation/Research Presentation.pptx`

 PowerPoint presentation given which goes through results and significance of work.
 The presentation is filled with few words since most of the information was given orally.

-`Research Presentation.pdf`
+:open_file_folder: `Presentation/Research Presentation.pdf`

 PDF file of presentation given to those who wanted to take notes.

-`Supplementary Documentation.pdf`

-File containing all the **Bash and R** commands used to pull meaningful insight from the NGS data.

 :open_file_folder: `Laevis Files/`